 The Murrays chose builder Gary Harben to turn their vision into a custom vacation post and beam home

 .
 The couple had decided upon an Arts & Crafts-style facade adhering to the development’s architectural guidelines.
 The timber frame home’s inspiration comes from a Bob Timberlake house plan that Jeffrey discovered in a magazine.
 "I ordered the blueprints," Jeffrey says.
 "Then Beth and I wanted to take the design and put timber framing on the inside and keep the craftsman look on the outside."

-To incorporate the timber-frame portion of his idea, Jeffrey took his plans to Doug Tatham at Hearthstone Homes in Dandridge, Tennessee.
+To incorporate the timber-frame portion of his idea, Jeffrey took his plans to Doug Tatham at Hearthstone Homes in Newport, Tennessee.

 The loft gives an up close view of the timber frame post and beam supreme craftsmanship evident in the rafters.

 Tatham and his design team worked with Jeffrey and the builder to finalize what timber frame trusses and other framing would be needed.
 Because the plan already had an open design, it was easy to fit the framing.
 "The timber frame is structural throughout the great room portion of the house," explains Tatham.
 "Then in the media room and master bedroom, it is decorative."
 The entire frame is built with kiln-dried eastern white pine, which creates a more stable frame before it is erected.

 Over the course of transferring the floor plan into the frame design, the Murrays expanded the original footprint to 3,938 square feet to include more bedrooms.
 Knowing that they would have a lot of family and friends visiting them, this additional room created an upper level that would comfortably sleep guests.
 In turn, the Murrays spend most of their time on the lower level to give everyone their own private area.

 Wood Tones Throughout Make for a Cohesive Look